aspnetzero/documents/doc/Development-Guide-Xamarin.md

 All exceptions are globally handled in *ExceptionHandler* class, LogException() method.
-Subscription to app wide unhandled exceptions is done in *MainActivity* class for Android and in *AppDelegate* class for IOS.
+Subscription to app wide unhandled exceptions is done in *MainActivity* class for Android and in *AppDelegate* class for iOS.
 However be aware that when an unhandled exception occurs, typically Android will be destroying the process.
 So there's not a lot can be done on the Android side, but your Xamarin code should still be able to work.
 So you can log the error message with a third party tool like [HockeyApp